ManiAlipour/iso-hooks/README.md

 ### 4️⃣ `useDebounce`

-Debounce a value or function, great for search boxes and rapid input.
+Debounce values or functions — ideal for search boxes or rapid input.

 ```tsx
 import { useState, useEffect } from "react";